Ed Thrasher: Influence

 Thrasher had a great influence on the world of album cover design.
 Before the 1960s, album cover designs typically used only a picture of an artist or an inanimate object, not being reflective of the artist or the music.
 Thrasher helped to change this by combining different types of photography to capture the energy of the band and the way they performed their concerts.
 He utilized portraits and live scenes.
 This allowed for an album cover to better market an artist's image.
 Thrasher was also known for being very versatile and able to adapt the design to whatever artist he was working with.

-Death

-He died of cancer at the age of 74 at his home in Big Bear Lake, California.